mbruges/zola/content/blog/definitions.md

 A good vocabulary list should allow struggling readers to walk, and able readers to fly.
 No more stumbling, just reading and - eventually - understanding.

+## What next?

+Time to put the tool to use.
+You ought to start seeing definitions appearing on [Extracts](@/learn/textbook/_index.md) over the next few days.
+There may also be some *annotations* showing up, but that's a post for later.

+I'll see if I can get the tool working as a web [experiment](@/experiments/_index.md), too.
+Watch this space!

 [^1]: In the spirit of the [earlier experiment](@/blog/filtered-unfiltered.md), of course.